What is Medical Amnesty?

 The individual who receives emergency medical attention related to the consumption of alcohol and/or other drugs will not receive sanctions through the University's student conduct process provided they complete the following:

-- Complete the Brief Alcohol Screening Intervention for College Students (BASICS) Program and/or Consultation with Counseling and Psychiatry Services by the stated deadline.*
+- Complete the Behavior Around Substance Use in College (BASICS) Program and/or Consultation with Counseling and Psychiatry Services by the stated deadline.*

 - Comply with recommendations set forth by Counseling and Psychiatry Services*